Executor of Estate Responsibilities: A Complete Checklist

 Establishing legal authority

-- Obtain an EIN (Employer Identification Number) for the estate from the IRS — this is needed to open an estate bank account
+- Obtain an EIN (Employer Identification Number) for the estate from the IRS at irs.gov — required to open an estate bank account

 Managing the estate

-- Open a dedicated estate bank account for all incoming and outgoing funds
+- Open a dedicated estate bank account — all estate income and expenses should flow through this account

-- Create a complete inventory of all assets: real estate, financial accounts, vehicles, personal property, and digital assets
+- Create a complete inventory of all assets: real estate, bank accounts, investment accounts, retirement accounts, vehicles, jewelry, and digital assets

-- Identify and document all debts, bills, and liabilities
+- Identify and document all debts, bills, and ongoing liabilities

-- Notify banks, investment firms, and other financial institutions of the death
+- Notify banks, investment firms, and financial institutions of the death — present your court appointment papers (Letters Testamentary or Letters of Administration) to gain access

-- Notify creditors in writing and evaluate any claims against the estate
+- Notify creditors in writing and give them the opportunity to make claims against the estate

 - Cancel subscriptions, redirect mail, and close or memorialize digital accounts